What is GDPR?

 All data placed on the account by the user, e.g. contact lists, surveys, and reports on the conducted research are his property.

-Periodically, we can send (in the form of a newsletter) important system messages regarding new functionalities, offers or significant changes in the application itself, the company or our business environment.
+Periodically, we can send (in the form of a newsletter) important system messages regarding new functionalities, offers, or significant changes in the application itself, the company or our business environment.
 On request, users can receive automatic email notifications about new responses.

 Users can resign from receiving newsletters.

-What GDPR regulates?
+What does GDPR regulate?